 The Test execution log report

-Next, open the project and then open the test suite, in the test suite page you will the address path of the project saved.
+ride.py in the command prompt.
+Next, open the project and then open the test suite, in the test suite page, you will find the address path of the project saved.

 Copy the address link and open the command prompt and directed to the project directory and then pass the command as the